-How do I get an appointment with a rheumatology doctor?
+How do I get an appointment with a rheumatology provider?

 Lab results, chart notes, and any available imaging and biopsies.
-Blood work or labs is a fundamental part of rheumatology diagnostics so all patient referrals must include current results (not older than 12 months).
-Your primary care provider will also include a chart note which details why they feel you should be seen be a rheumatologist.
-Available x-ray, MRI, CT and/or biopsy reports are helpful, too.
+Blood work (or labs) is a fundamental part of rheumatology diagnostics, so all patient referrals should include current results.
+Your primary care provider should also include a chart note that details why they feel you should be seen by OPA Rheumatology.
+Available x-ray, MRI, CT, and/or biopsy reports are also helpful.
 If your primary care provider has any questions about which labs or documentation are needed for your specific case, they should call our office.

 What are signs of rheumatoid arthritis?

 Rheumatoid arthritis (RA) is a chronic disease that causes pain, stiffness, swelling, and decreased range of motion in the joints.
 There is often swelling of joints in pairs especially the smaller joints in both hands, both wrists, etc. Generally, symptoms are worse in the mornings and get better with movement.
 There are other signs of RA as the disease progresses and having your primary care provider do a thorough exam is the best way to help answer any concerns you may have.

 Normally, our immune system protects us from harm.
 When a person has an autoimmune disease, our immune system mistakenly identifies our healthy tissue as being foreign and begins to attack it.
 Autoimmune diseases have many different signs and symptoms.

 Are there certain conditions or diseases that you do not manage?

 OPA Rheumatology does not treat or manage care related to fibromyalgia, Ehlers-Danlos syndrome, or primary osteoarthritis.